|Commander / EDH||Legal|

 Combos Browse all

-The owner of target permanent shuffles it into his or her library, then reveals the top card of his or her library.
-If it's a permanent card, he or she puts it onto the battlefield.
+The owner of target permanent shuffles it into their library, then reveals the top card of their library.
+If it's a permanent card, they put it onto the battlefield.

 Price & Acquistion Set Price Alerts